 According to a survey of Appalachian hikers, Big Agnes was the most popular tent company for 2016, and the Big Agnes Copper Spur UL2 was the favorite tent.
 As a two-person tent, it has a lot more room, but it is heavier at over 2 pounds.
 It has door doors and two vestibules.
 It is slightly more expensive than the Tarptent Notch.
 It’s better for couples and hikers that want more room.

-The Hilleberg Akto is a single person ultralight tent that weighs over 3 pounds.
-It’s famous because people have used it extreme conditions and on lengthy polar expeditions.
+The Hilleberg Akto is a single-person ultralight tent that weighs over 3 pounds.
+It’s well known due to it being used in extreme conditions and on lengthy polar expeditions.
 It has a removable inner tent and an optional inner mesh, and the interiors can be pitched separately like the Tarptent Notch.
 It has only 1 door and 1 storage area, but it can be used for all 4 seasons.
-It’s a couple hundred dollars more than the Notch.
+It’s a couple of hundred dollars more than the Notch.

 See here for our full Hilleberg Akto review.